-the OQSI criteria also have resilience as a specific criterion.
+In addition to the OECD DAC evaluation criteria of: relevance, efficiency, effectiveness, coherence, impact, and sustainability, the OQSI criteria also have resilience as a specific criterion.
 This is an indicator that is specifically related to the degree to which risks have been accounted for and the project contains sufficient flexibility to adapt to changes in conditions to attain the original objectives.

-The criterion of Sustainability is a more general criterion that while being dependent on resilience is more related to the maintenance of cash flow and carrying capacity over time and satisfying technical, economic, financial, environmental ecosystem and social dimensions of sustainability.
+Sustainability is a more general criterion that is dependent on resilience and relates to the maintenance of cash flow and carrying capacity over time and satisfying technical, economic, financial, environmental ecosystem and social dimensions of sustainability.